Rosi Hollinbeck -- Middle Grade Historical

 “Stupid Cubs!
 When’s the last time they had a real team?” some guy at the bar growled.

-Someone answered, “Got Alexander and Lefty Tyler in 1918 and dat was sposta do it.
-It’s been eight years and nothin’!”
+Someone answered, “1918.
+Eight years!
+Da bums.”
 He slammed his mug on the bar and pointed to it, letting Otto know he wanted another.

 “Hey!
 Alexander’s a great pitcher.
 If anyone can help the Cubbies pull this out, it’s him.”
 Freddy didn’t like hearing guys talk bad about the Cubbies.
 He loved them and would like to hang around to listen to the game, but didn’t dare.